 Thank you for your strong support during the 2022 season.

-The 2022 season has become a season where we have finally begun to regain our daily lives from the COVID-19 pandemic.
-Although we were unable to completely return to the state before the pandemic, the restrictions on home game hosting have gradually been eased, and many club support members have come to the games, and the support from many people has become the strength of the club.
+The 2022 season was a season where we finally started to regain our daily lives from the COVID-19 pandemic.
+We were not able to fully return to our pre-pandemic state, but the restrictions on home game hosting were gradually relaxed and many club support members were able to attend, and your support has been a great strength for the club.
 We would like to express our sincere gratitude once again.
-The head coach of the top team has become Albert PUIG ORTONEDA from the 2022 season, but the club's policy of academy development remains unchanged.
-The U-18 players have participated mainly in the Levain Cup matches, and we were able to show everyone the sight of the club fighting together as one.
-Furthermore, for the 2023 season, four players, Naoki KUMATA, Kanta DOI, Kota TAWARATSUMIDA, and Renta HIGASHI, will be promoted from the U-18 team.
+Although the head coach of the top team became Albert PUIG ORTONEDA from the 2022 season, the club's policy of developing the academy remains unchanged.
+The U-18 players were able to participate in the Levain Cup matches and show their united efforts as a club.
+Furthermore, four players, Naoki KUMATA, Kanta DOI, Kota TAWARATSUMIDA, and Renta HIGASHI, will be promoted from the U-18 team for the 2023 season.
 Your support is the strength of the club.
-We would like to report the financial results of the club support members supported by your annual membership fees for the 2022 season as follows.
+We would like to report the 2022 season's income and expenses of the club support members, which are supported by your annual membership fees, as follows.

 Now that the club has a new structure.
 The top team's coach, Albert PUIG ORTONEDA, also values the academy, so many U-18 players have been called up and used in regular training and official matches.
 Therefore, the U-18 team has been working towards the same direction as the top team, aiming for a smoother transition to playing in the top team.
 We have made efforts to have a common understanding, including the system.
 It was a season where we worked with the feeling that achieving this would be a shortcut to the top team.
 While there were trial and error moments in bringing out the players' individuality and in crucial moments of the game, I have the impression that the balance improved as time went on.